Chapter 1a: “Essentials of Geography”

 - destructive – they scour, wear down or erode the earth’s surface (weathering and erosion).

 Geographers have changed their approach to areas like the Point Grey Area in recent decades.
 At one time scientists would measure the cliffs, describe their present shape, record the types of vegetation, chart weather patterns, etc. Their approach was largely descriptive (they simply described what was there).
 They did not think about how the cliffs might have looked in the past.
-Nor did they consider how the cliffs might change in the future!
+They did not consider how the cliffs might change in the future.
+Nor did they think about how past, present, and future human decisions might affect the landscape and ecosystems.

 This is called a systems approach.